Wursthub/fabulous-mahogany-01ad3/src/pages/portfolio/project-1.md

 image_alt: 'White, black, and red shoe sole'
 template: project
 ---
+The vast and growing number of publications in all disciplines of science cannot be comprehended by a single human researcher.
+As a consequence, researchers have to specialize in narrow subdisciplines, which makes it challenging to uncover scientific connections beyond the own field of research.

 ### The Problem

 As an interdisciplinary scientist. even finding the right word to search for is not easy if you are unfamiliar with a new topic or field.
 When reading a paper, searching for relevant sections using CTRL+F is too dumb.
 Searching for "feeding" won't show potentially relevant sections like "nutrition".